-- In the case that the policyholder is an individual, small-size enterprize 1 or management association of a condominium 2, it is applicable that the party may receive indemnification from the Non-Life Insurance Policy-holders Protection Corporation of Japan. - All policyholders (regardless of type) may receive indemnification from the Non-Life Insurance Policy-holders Protection Corporation of Japan for insurance with .
+- In the case that the policyholder is an individual, small-size enterprize ^{1} or management association of a condominium ^{2}, it is applicable that the party may receive indemnification from the Non-Life Insurance Policy-holders Protection Corporation of Japan. - All policyholders (regardless of type) may receive indemnification from the Non-Life Insurance Policy-holders Protection Corporation of Japan for insurance with .

-Payment of insurance claims Surrender value, maturity refund, etc. CALI, Earthquake Insurance on Dwelling Risks Indemnification ratio of 100% owing Automobile insurance nsurai ne foll Fire insurance Full comment of incomment of incomment General insurance er than the follow Other general insurance Full payment of insurance claim (indemnification ratio of 100%) during the three months after bankruptcy General insurance (other than the following) General liability insurance, movables comprehensive insurance, marine insurance, inland transit insurance, credit insurance, workers' accident compensation insurance, etc. Indemnification ratio of 80% after three months have passed Indemnification ratio of 80% ss and Short-term personal accident 3 Specific overseas travel 4 concerning sickness and injury Annuity type personal accident insurance 5 Workers' savings personal accident insurance Defined contribution pension personal accident insurance Indemnification ratio of 90% 6 conc Other sickness and injury insurance Indemnification ratio of 90% 6 Indemnification ratio of 90% 6 Insurance Personal accident insurance other than the above, income indemnity insurance, medical and nursing care (expense) insurance, etc. In the case of savings-type insurance, the ratio for the savings portion is 80%.
+Payment of insurance claims Surrender value, maturity refund, etc. 6 CALI, Earthquake Insurance on Dwelling Risks Indemnification ratio of 100% Insurance concerning sickness and General insurance injury (other than the following) Automobile insurance Fire insurance Full payment of insurance claim (indemnification ratio of 100%) during the three months after bankruptcy Indemnification ratio of 80% Other general insurance General liability insurance, movables comprehensive insurance, marine insurance, inland transit insurance, credit insurance, workers' accident compensation insurance, etc. Indemnification ratio of 80% after three months have passed Short-term personal accident +3 Specific overseas travel +4 Annuity type personal accident insurance 5 Workers' savings personal accident insurance Defined contribution pension personal accident insurance Indemnification ratio of 90% 6 • Other sickness and injury insurance Personal accident insurance other than the above, income indemnity insurance, medical and nursing care (expense) insurance, etc. Indemnification ratio of 90% ^{6} Indemnification ratio of 90% ^{6} In the case of savings-type insurance, the ratio for the savings portion is 80%.